exploratory-io/book/user-defined-plugin.md

 #### isStringArray

-If you want to support `c("a", "b", "c")` R Vector parameter, you an set `isStringArray` as true.
+If you want to support R character vector parameters like c("a", "b", "c"), you can set `isStringArray` as true.
 In this case, user enters comma(,) separated values in a input field and Data Source Extension Framework convert it to `c("a", "b", "c")` fashion.

 ```
 {